-MODE OF BEGINNING CIVIL PROCEEDINGS
+MODE OF BEGINNING PROCEEDINGS

-Mode of beginning civil proceedings (O.5, r.1)
+Mode of beginning civil proceedings (O. 5, r.
+1)

-- 1. (1) Subject to the provision of any Law and of these Rules, civil proceedings in the Court may be begun by writ, originating summons, originating motion or petition, which are referred to collectively in this rule as originating process. - (2) Every originating process must be issued. - (3) The issue of an originating process takes place upon it being - - (a) sealed by the Clerk of the Court with a seal indicating the date upon which it was sealed; and - (b) filed in accordance with paragraph (4). - (4) Upon issuing an originating process the Clerk of the Court shall - - (a) assign to it a cause number, using a chronological sequence recommencing on the 1st January each year; - (b) establish a court file in respect of the cause or matter in accordance with Order 63, rule 2; - (c) place an office copy of the originating process on the Court file; and - (d) place a second office copy of the originating process on the Register of Writs maintained in accordance with Order 63, rule 8. - (5) A person seeking to issue an originating process shall present to the Clerk of the Court at least three copies thereof, each signed by or on behalf of the plaintiff, applicant or petitioner, as the case may be. - (6) The Clerk of the Court shall not issue any originating process without first being satisfied that the prescribed fee has been paid.
+- 1. (1) Subject to the provision of any Law and of these Rules, civil proceedings in the Court may be begun by writ, originating summons, originating motion, petition or written application, which are referred to collectively in this rule as "originating process". - (2) A "written application" means - (a) a stop notice under Order 50, rule 11; - (b) an application under Order 85, rule 8; - (c) an application under Order 102, rule 18; and - (d) any other application which is required by the Rules to be made and determined in writing without any oral hearing. - (3) Every originating process must be issued. - (4) The issue of an originating process takes place upon it being - (a) sealed by the Clerk of the Court with a seal indicating the date upon which it was sealed; and - (b) filed in accordance with paragraph (5). - (5) Upon issuing an originating process the Clerk of the Court shall - (a) assign it to the appropriate Division of the Court; - (b) assign to it a cause number, using chronological sequences for each Division, commencing on the 1st January each year; - (c) determine the amount of the fixed fee payable in accordance with the First Schedule of the Court Fees Rules; - (d) establish a court file in respect of the cause or matter in accordance with Order 63, rule 2; - (e) place an office copy of the originating process on the Court file; - (f) place a second office copy of the originating process (except in the case of divorce petitions and other proceedings commenced in the Family Division) on the Register of Writs maintained in accordance with Order 63, rule 8; and - (g) scan it into the computerised case record. - (6) A person seeking to issue an originating process shall present to the Clerk of the Court

+- at least three copies thereof, each signed by or on behalf of the plaintiff, applicant or petitioner, as the case may be. - (7) In the event that an originating process constitutes a financial services proceeding which is issued in the Financial Services Division, the Registrar of the Division, acting in consultation with the Chief Justice, shall assign the matter to a particular Commercial Judge whose initials shall be included in the title of the proceeding. - (8) The Clerk of the Court shall not issue any originating process without first being satisfied that the prescribed fee has been paid.

-Proceedings which must be begun by writ (O.5, r.2)
+Proceedings which must be begun by writ (O. 5, r.
+2)